18z/18z/README.md

 - ⚡ Fun fact: ...
 -->

-I'm the Co-founder/Team lead of [Quark Engine](https://github.com/quark-engine/quark-engine).
+I'm the Co-founder/Team Coach of [Quark Engine](https://github.com/quark-engine/quark-engine).

-Here are what I do:
+Here are what I did previously as team lead:
 1. Build team for Quark Engine, now we have four excellent members.
 2. Coach Quark Engine Triage Team.
 3. Develop all strategies (hiring, branding, techniques) for Quark.